zellwk/zellwk.com/src/posts/2018-11-14-older-browsers.md

 ---
-title: Supporting older browsers
+title: Supporting older browsers with Polyfills
 layout: post
 slug: older-browsers
 newsletter: better-fed
 tags:
   - best practice
   - best
 description: "You don't have to worry much about supporting older browsers today.
 They've been decent ever since Internet Explorer 8 died.
 But the question remains: How should you go about supporting Internet Explorer 9 and other browsers?"
-draft: true
 ---

 You don't have to worry much about supporting older browsers today.
 They've been decent ever since Internet Explorer 8 died.